Although Thanksgiving décor traces its roots back to the Victorian era, today’s style blends timeless tradition with modern refinement.

 There’s something effortlessly charming about a layered place setting crowned with a petite white pumpkin.
 Begin with classic dinner plates as your base, then top each one with a delicate pumpkin for a natural, sculptural touch that feels both simple and stylish.

 Add depth with neatly folded napkins and sprigs of rosemary or eucalyptus, bringing just the right hint of greenery.
 For a thoughtful touch, transform your pumpkins into place card holders — they’ll delight your guests while keeping the table looking polished.
-Best of all, their low profile keeps the conversation flowing across the Thanksgiving tablescapes.
+Best of all, their low profile keeps the conversation flowing across the Thanksgiving tablescape.

 Traditional Cornucopia With Fresh Fall Flowers